Chungking Express: Production

 Wong Kar-wai made Chungking Express during a two-month break from editing his wuxia film Ashes of Time.
 He said: "While I had nothing to do, I decided to make Chungking Express following my instincts", and "After the very heavy stuff, heavily emphasized in Ashes of Time, I wanted to make a very light, contemporary movie, but where the characters had the same problems."
 Originally, Wong envisioned the stories as similar but with contrasting settings: one in Hong Kong Island in daylight, and the other in Kowloon at night.
 He felt that "despite the difference, they are the same stories": one was about encountering love in the tight city, the other about keeping love without physical connection.

+Wong Kar-wai described Chungking Express as an experiment in telling two interconnected stories within a single film, expanding on ideas he had previously explored in Days of Being Wild.
+The film's diptych structure, which follows two separate love stories linked by recurring themes and locations, departs from conventional linear storytelling that primarily follows one protagonist.
+The abrupt transition between the two narratives reflects the unpredictability and transience of urban life.

+Chungking Express makes use of step-printing, a cinematographic technique that duplicates individual frames to create a blurred, staccato effect.
+The technique contrasts relatively stationary characters with the rapid movement of their surroundings.
+Frequently combined with handheld camerawork, step-printing creates a sense of temporal dislocation by visually stretching and compressing time.
+Handheld camerawork and natural lighting contribute to its documentary-like aesthetic, aligning the viewers with the characters’ subjective experiences.

 The screenplay was not finished by the time filming began; Wong finished it when filming paused over New Year.
 He wrote the second story in a single day.
 He developed a third story, about a love-sick hitman, but felt it would make Chungking Express overlong, and produced it as a separate film, Fallen Angels (1995).